-WASHINGTON, D.C. – Bipartisan legislation authored by U.S. Senators Gary Peters (D-MI), James Lankford (R-OK), and John Cornyn (R-TX) to enhance the Department of Homeland Security’s ability to combat human trafficking has advanced in the Senate.
+WASHINGTON, D.C. – The U.S. Senate passed bipartisan legislation authored by U.S. Senator Gary Peters (D-MI), Chairman of the Homeland Security and Governmental Affairs Committee, James Lankford (R-OK), and John Cornyn (R-TX) to enhance the Department of Homeland Security’s (DHS) ability to combat human trafficking.
 The legislation would make permanent and expand the Homeland Security Investigations (HSI) Victim Assistance Program that helps provide support to individuals impacted by human trafficking.
 The bill would also improve and make permanent an existing program that ensures the wellbeing of HSI employees and partners who are exposed to repeated stress and associated trauma through their work to support victims and investigate these horrific crimes.
-U.S. Representatives David Joyce (R-OH-14) and Dina Titus (D-NV-01) are leading companion legislation in the House.
-The bill was advanced by the Senate Homeland Security and Governmental Affairs Committee where Peters serves as Chair, and now moves to the full Senate for consideration.

 “Human trafficking along our southern border is at an all-time high, and the problem is only getting worse.
 Battling cartels, abuse, and trauma, human trafficking survivors have been through enough.
-It’s critical that survivors – along with the professionals helping them – have access to the resources they need to get the justice and closure they deserve.
-This bipartisan effort will make that a reality and continue the work to end human trafficking,” said Senator Lankford.
+It’s critical that survivors — along with the professionals helping them — have access to the resources they need to get the justice and closure they deserve.
+Our bipartisan bill making that a reality is one step closer to becoming law,” said Sen. Lankford.

 Thousands of men, women, and children are trafficked in the United States.
 According to DHS, traffickers might use violence, manipulation, or false promises of jobs or romantic relationships to lure victims into trafficking situations.
 Based on calls to the National Human Trafficking Hotline, the Polaris Project found that in 2020 there were at least 16,658 sex trafficking victims and survivors in the United States.
 However, the actual number of these crimes may be much larger because these crimes often go unreported.
 The senators’ legislation will provide increased resources and support to these victims, as well as HSI employees and partners who work to bring them recovery, stabilization, and justice.